 Touring “La Recoleta” in a bike tour

-Recoleta is the city’s most elegant neighbourhood, they call it “the Argentina Paris” by the number of French immigrants who had since 1840 and by architecture that they brought.
-Here you will find many art galleries, the most best restaurants in Buenos Aires.
+Recoleta is the city’s most elegant neighborhood, they call it “the Argentina Paris” by the number of French immigrants who had since 1840 and by architecture that they brought.
+Here you will find many art galleries, the best restaurants in Buenos Aires.

 - Check out: Best Travel Insurance for your trips

-If you’re asking how much it cost, when we did it were 150 pesos, about 3€.
+If you’re asking how much it cost, when we did it was 150 pesos, about 3€.
 The tour includes the bike and a professional guide who knew.
 Buenos Aires in detail.

 If the idea of doing the bike tour doesn’t call you, you can make the visit by the Recoleta on foot.